lukegriffith/JekyllBlog_Config/_posts/2016-16-27-DSC-Inheritance.md

 [GITHUB PROJECT LINK](https://github.com/lukemgriffith/DSCInheritance)

-See the above link to the github project, I've used this as an example of how inheritance can be achieved in DSC, in this project you have the two powershell modules
+See the above link to the GitHub project, I've used this as an example of how inheritance can be achieved in DSC, in this project you have the two Powershell modules

     -- Modules
         |-- Base